INST377-UMD/inst377-group-project-ksuwal22/README.md

 5. Start the server:
    `npm start` Should display "App is Runnig" is the app started successfully
 6. Open your browser and visit http://localhost:3000 to access the app.
+7. press `ctrl+c` in terminal to terminate the app

 ## Technology Stack:
 - Frontend: JavaScript, HTML, CSS